hfp/libxstream/samples/stencil/README.md

     T  = c_ij .
 T        (point-wise anisotropy scaling)
     Y += D_i x T         (second GEMM)

-SLM budget per cross-term: 2 x K_PAD x XMX_N x sizeof(ushort) = 2 KB.
+SLM budget per cross-term: 2 x K_PAD x XMX_N x sizeof(ushort),
+rounded up to the DPAS K block size.
 Total for 3 cross-terms with barrier: fits within 128 KB (Xe2/BMG).

 ## Operator Cascade (Densification)

 The standard kernel applies one wide-reach operator (radius-4, 9-point) per dimension.
-The cascade variants factor this into K sub-steps each with a smaller radius r, such that K*r >= R_target.
-Sub-step results stay in registers (no memory round-trip), trading extra DPAS calls for reduced halo size and fully dense operator matrices.
+The cascade variants currently precompose K compact sub-steps into one haloed operator at initialization, then apply that operator with the same Ozaki-split BF16 x BF16 DPAS path as the sparse operator.
+This keeps the low-precision implementation path intact, but it does not yet reduce the runtime halo.

 Methods (selected via STENCIL_METHOD environment variable):